sumantas98/sumantas98/README.md

 -->
 About Me:

-- 🔭 I’m currently working on intractive custom chatbot in TCS for an insurance company,
+- 🔭 I’m currently working on intractive custom chatbot in TCS for an insurance company
-- 🌱 I’m currently learning <b>Docker for CI/CD and NLP.</b>
+- 🌱 I’m currently learning <b>Docker for CI/CD and NLP Technology</b>
-- 👯 I’m looking to collaborate on <b>scratch project related to Chatbot building,Automation,Custom API design and Data Visualization using Tableau</b>
+- 👯 I’m looking to collaborate on <b>scratch project related to Chatbot building, Automation, Custom API design and Data Visualization using Tableau</b>
-- 🤔 I’m looking for help with <b> Deep Learning Model and Image Processing using PyTourch </b>
+- 🤔 I’m looking for help with <b>Deep Learning Model and Image Processing using PyTourch </b>
 - 💬 Ask me about <b> RPA, Automations, Integrations, Data Science </b>
 - 📫 How to reach me:
 <ul>